dmerejkowsky/bwataout/README.rst

 This command will:

-* backup existing .vim and .vimrc

-* get the vimrc from the git repo and install it as new .vimrc
+* backup existing .vimrc, and a a new one to use pathogen, and the vimrc from this repo

 * install pathogen

 * get the vimconf.cfg and parse it to:

   * checkout every plugin mentioned in the config file using pathogen

-More can be done like:

 Of course since vimconf is a bundle like any other one bundle, you can add your syntax files in syntax/, your colorschemes in